ultimate271/notes/book/Dragon/The Dragon and the King.md

 you not as individuals, but as a nation, into greatness, and let me bear you and lead you in my way."

+# The people annouce the dragons plan to the king, who happily takes his leave
+## The people are giddy from their flight
 In awe of their recent flight, the people could do nothing but agree.
 They went at once to their king, almost giddy from their recent flight, and told him of the dragon and his plan.

+## The people announce the plan to the king
 "Great king, we have wonderful news.
 We, the townspeople, have gone over the mountains to the ritual grounds.
 We pilgramaged to that place, and performed a ritual.
 We have summoned the great dragon of old, and he has told us what we